rickosborne/skyline/story/iaso/136-leave-tomorrow.md

 <aside class="narrator-note">
 <header>Narrator note:</header>
-Again, if your session is short on time, you may want to skip this optional side-story.
+<p>Again, if your session is short on time, you may want to skip this optional side-story.</p>
 </aside>

 {:.story-links.story-links-one}